Waco, Texas: 1866–1900

 In 1866, Waco's leading citizens embarked on an ambitious project to build the first bridge to span the wide Brazos River.
 They formed the Waco Bridge Company to build the 475 ft brick Waco Suspension Bridge, which was completed in 1870.
 The company commissioned a firm owned by John Augustus Roebling in Trenton, New Jersey, to supply the bridge's cables and steelwork and contracted with Mr. Thomas M. Griffith, a civil engineer based in New York, for the supervisory engineering work.
 The economic effects of the Waco bridge were immediate and large.
 The cowboys and cattle-herds following the Chisholm Trail north, crossed the Brazos River at Waco.
 Some chose to pay the Suspension Bridge toll, while others floated their herds down the river.
 The population of Waco grew rapidly, as immigrants now had a safe crossing for their horse-drawn carriages and wagons.
 Since 1971, the bridge has been open only to pedestrian traffic and is in the National Register of Historic Places.

+Waco was the original intended western terminus of the Texas and St. Louis Railway, with the town having been reached in 1881.
+However, the line was extended further west to Gatesville a year later.
+This trackage later became the core of the St. Louis Southwestern Railway Company, commonly known as the Cotton Belt.

 In the late 19th century, a red-light district called the "Reservation" grew up in Waco, and prostitution was regulated by the city.
 The Reservation was suppressed in the early 20th century.
 In 1885, the soft drink Dr Pepper was invented in Waco at Morrison's Old Corner Drug Store.